Wildlander-mod/wildlander-mod.github.io/wip/ModdingGuide.md

 All mods should be added to Mod organizer, not to your Skyrim directory.

-- Download it to your Wildlander download folder (this will be the directory you entered on the Wabbajack installer when you first installed the list) open < Wildlander install directory >\Game-files\mod organizer.exe.
-Once open - top left drop-down - select the profile you plan on playing.
+- Download it to your Wildlander download folder (this will be the directory you entered on the Wabbajack installer when you first installed the list)
+- From the launcher select Advanced > Mod organizer.
+- Take a backup on the load order before making any changes.
-- select download tab on right side
+- Select download tab on right side
-- find the mod in the list and right click > install (you may need to click the refresh button to make it appear)
+- Find the mod in the list and right click > install (you may need to click the refresh button to make it appear)
 - choose your settings (if it has installation options) then once its finished installing turn it on, on the left side of the mod organizer (should be at bottom of the list).
 - **Important** if patching from "Requiem patch central" Untick any ticked patches for mods in the base Wildlander install, and only tick ones for mods you are adding yourself.
 - If you mod doesn’t have any ESP/ESM/ESL's then that’s it - otherwise continue!